Key management in Azure

 Pricing

-The Azure Key Vault Standard and Premium tiers are billed on a transactional basis, with an extra monthly per-key charge for premium hardware-backed keys.
-Azure Key Vault Managed HSM, Azure Dedicated HSM, and Azure Payment HSM don't charge on a transactional basis; instead they are always-in-use devices that are billed at a fixed hourly rate.
-For detailed pricing information, see Key Vault pricing and Payment HSM pricing.
+The Azure Key Vault Standard and Premium tiers bill on a transactional basis, with an extra monthly per-key charge for premium hardware-backed keys.
+Azure Key Vault Managed HSM don't charge on a transactional basis.
+Instead, they're always-in-use devices that bill at a fixed hourly rate.
+For detailed pricing information, see Key Vault pricing, Cloud HSM pricing, and Payment HSM pricing.

-Azure Key Vault Managed HSM, Azure Dedicated HSM, and Azure Payment HSM offer dedicated capacity.
+Azure Key Vault Managed HSM offer dedicated capacity.
 Azure Key Vault Standard and Premium are multitenant offerings and have throttling limits.
 For service limits, see Key Vault service limits.

-Azure Key Vault and Azure Key Vault Managed HSM have integrations with Azure Services and Microsoft 365 for Customer Managed Keys, meaning customers may use their own keys in Azure Key Vault and Azure Key Vault Managed HSM for encryption-at-rest of data stored in these services.
-Azure Dedicated HSM and Azure Payment HSM are Infrastructure-as-Service offerings and do not offer integrations with Azure Services.
-For an overview of encryption-at-rest with Azure Key Vault and Azure Key Vault Managed HSM, see Azure Data Encryption-at-Rest.
+Azure Key Vault and Azure Key Vault Managed HSM integrate with Azure Services and Microsoft 365 for Customer Managed Keys.
+You can use your own keys in Azure Key Vault and Azure Key Vault Managed HSM for encryption at rest of data stored in these services.
+Azure Cloud HSM and Azure Payment HSM are Infrastructure-as-Service offerings and don't offer integrations with Azure Services.
+For an overview of encryption at rest with Azure Key Vault and Azure Key Vault Managed HSM, see Azure Data Encryption at Rest.

 APIs

-Azure Dedicated HSM and Azure Payment HSM support the PKCS#11, JCE/JCA, and KSP/CNG APIs, but Azure Key Vault and Azure Key Vault Managed HSM do not.
-Azure Key Vault and Azure Key Vault Managed HSM use the Azure Key Vault REST API and offer SDK support.
+Azure Key Vault and Azure Key Vault Managed HSM don't support these APIs.
+Instead, they use the Azure Key Vault REST API and offer SDK support.
 For more information on the Azure Key Vault API, see Azure Key Vault REST API Reference.

 What's next